-- When a job is submitted to the Printer object and the Printer object validates the attributes in the 444 - submission request, the Printer object creates a new Job object.
-The end user then interacts with this 445 - new Job object to query its status and monitor the progress of the job.
-An end users may can also cancel 446 - their print jobs by using the Job object's Cancel-Job operation.
-An end-user can also hold, release, and 447 - restart their print jobs using the Job object's OPTIONAL Hold-Job, Release-Job, and Restart-Job 448 - operations, if implemented.
-449 - A privileged operator or administrator of a Printer object can cancel, hold, release, and restart any user's 450 - job using the REQUIRED Cancel-Job and the OPTIONAL Hold-Job, Release-Job, and Restart-Job 451 - operations.
-In additional privileged operator or administrator of a Printer object can pause, resume, or 452 - purge (jobs from) a Printer object using the OPTIONAL Pause-Printer, Resume-Printer, and Purge-Jobs 453 - operations, if implemented.
-454 - The notification service is out of scope for this IPP/1.01.1 specification, but using such a notification 455 - service, the end user is able to register for and receive Printer specific and Job specific events.
-An end 456 - user can query the status of Printer objects and can follow the progress of Job objects by polling using 457 - the Get-Printer-Attributes, Get-Jobs, and Get-Job-Attributes operations.
-458
+- When a job is submitted to the Printer object and the Printer object validates the attributes in the - submission request, the Printer object creates a new Job object.
+The end user then interacts with this - new Job object to query its status and monitor the progress of the job.
+An end user can also cancel their - print jobs by using the Job object's Cancel-Job operation.
+An end-user can also hold, release, and restart - their print jobs using the Job object's OPTIONAL Hold-Job, Release-Job, and Restart-Job operations, if - implemented. - A privileged operator or administrator of a Printer object can cancel, hold, release, and restart any user's - job using the REQUIRED Cancel-Job and the OPTIONAL Hold-Job, Release-Job, and Restart-Job - operations.
+In additional privileged operator or administrator of a Printer object can pause, resume, or - purge (jobs from) a Printer object using the OPTIONAL Pause-Printer, Resume-Printer, and Purge-Jobs - operations, if implemented. - The notification service is out of scope for this IPP/1.1 specification, but using such a notification - service, the end user is able to register for and receive Printer specific and Job specific events.
+An end - user can query the status of Printer objects and can follow the progress of Job objects by polling using - the Get-Printer-Attributes, Get-Jobs, and Get-Job-Attributes operations.

-2. IPP Objects 459
+450 2.
+IPP Objects

-- The IPP/1.01.1 model introduces objects of type Printer and Job.
-Each type of object models relevant 460 - aspects of a real-world entity such as a real printer or real print job.
-Each object type is defined as a set 461 - of possible attributes that may be supported by instances of that object type.
-For each object (instance), 462 - the actual set of supported attributes and values describe a specific implementation.
-The object's 463 - attributes and values describe its state, capabilities, realizable features, job processing functions, and 464 - default behaviors and characteristics.
-For example, the Printer object type is defined as a set of attributes 465 - that each Printer object potentially supports.
-In the same manner, the Job object type is defined as a set 466 - of attributes that are potentially supported by each Job object.
-467 - Each attribute included in the set of attributes defining an object type is labeled as: 468 - "REQUIRED": each object MUST support the attribute.
-469 - "OPTIONAL": each object MAY support the attribute.
-470 - 472
+- The IPP/1.1 model introduces objects of type Printer and Job.
+Each type of object models relevant - aspects of a real-world entity such as a real printer or real print job.
+Each object type is defined as a set - of possible attributes that may be supported by instances of that object type.
+For each object (instance), - the actual set of supported attributes and values describe a specific implementation.
+The object's - attributes and values describe its state, capabilities, realizable features, job processing functions, and - default behaviors and characteristics.
+For example, the Printer object type is defined as a set of attributes - that each Printer object potentially supports.
+In the same manner, the Job object type is defined as a set - of attributes that are potentially supported by each Job object. - Each attribute included in the set of attributes defining an object type is labeled as: - "REQUIRED": each object MUST support the attribute. - "OPTIONAL": each object MAY support the attribute.

 - There is no such similar labeling of attribute values.
 However, if an implementation supports an - attribute, it MUST support at least one of the possible values for that attribute.

-473 - 2.1 Printer Object 474 - The major component of the IPP/1.01.1 model is the Printer object.
-A Printer object implements the 475 - server-side of the IPP/1.01.1 protocol.
-Using the protocol, end users may query the attributes of the 476 - Printer object and submit print jobs to the Printer object.
-The actual implementation components behind 477 - the Printer abstraction may take on different forms and different configurations.
-However, the model 478
+2.1 Printer Object

+- The major component of the IPP/1.1 model is the Printer object.
+A Printer object implements the server- - side of the IPP/1.1 protocol.
+Using the protocol, end users may query the attributes of the Printer object - and submit print jobs to the Printer object.
+The actual implementation components behind the Printer - abstraction may take on different forms and different configurations.
+However, the model abstraction